MUTX Documentation

 Fully containerized

-You can containerize both components, but the TUI still needs:
+You can containerize both components, but MUTX still needs:

-• a shared /tmp/mutx mount so the MCP container can reach the socket
+/tmp/mutxmount so the Link container can reach the socket

 Health checks